 The statement of cash flows presents the significant sources and uses of cash.
-Major sources of operating activity cash inflows include receipts of student tuition and fees of \$7.7 million and receipts from government grants and contracts of \$0.6 million, which is down \$1.0 million compared to prior year.
+Major sources of operating activity cash inflows include receipts of student tuition and fees of \$7.5 million and receipts from grants and contracts of \$0.8 million, which is down \$0.2 million compared to prior year.
 Cash is also received from other miscellaneous activities such as testing, educational services and Connecticut Credit Assessment Program (CCAP).
-The largest operating cash outflows include salaries paid to employees of \$11.9 million, up 5% from prior year.
-Operating cash outflows also include vendor payments of \$2.8 million, up 11% from prior year.
-Payments to students of \$0.9 million for financial aid refunds and federal grants was up year over year due to the inclusion of Charter Oak students in qualifying for additional pandemic related aid.
-Net cash used in operating activities increased 43% in fiscal year 2022 when compared to fiscal year 2021, reflecting greater personnel costs due to compensation and benefits issued in line with COSC's local employee bargaining unit.
-The State of Connecticut also directly covered a portion of the cost of fringe benefits for employees valued at \$3.5 million, representing a non-cash transaction for COSC.
+The largest operating cash outflows include salaries paid to employees of \$14.0 million, up 18% from prior year driven by the fact that fiscal year 2023 had an additional payroll check date.
+Operating cash outflows also include vendor payments of \$2.8 million, consistent with prior year.
+Payments to students of \$0.6 million for financial aid refunds and federal grants was down year over year due to the sunset of direct to student pandemic related aid.
+Net cash used in operating activities increased 28% in fiscal year 2023 when compared to fiscal year 2022, reflecting greater personnel costs due to compensation and benefits issued in line with COSC's local employee bargaining unit in addition to the additional payroll cycle.
+The State of Connecticut also directly covered a portion of the cost of fringe benefits for employees valued at \$3.6 million, representing a non-cash transaction for COSC.